 Child health impacts:

-Rhode Island is ranked 9th in the country for childhood asthma, with a 10.9% childhood asthma rate.
+RI is ranked 9th in the country for childhood asthma, with a 10.9% childhood asthma rate.
 Poor indoor air quality in our public schools only exacerbates this public health crisis.

 Total CO2 from schools statewide: